aharonium/opensiddur.org/posts/HTML/prayers/solilunar/shabbat/seudat-yom-shabbat/kuando-el-rey-nimrod-when-nimrod-was-king-a-song-relating-the-story-of-avraham-the-furnace-ca-1890.html.md

 We are looking for other variations of <em>Kuando el rey Nimrod</em> and "La vocación de Abraham."
 If you can provide a reference to one or more, <a href="/contact/">please do</a> -- and thank you.

-The English translation here follows the translation Honi Sanders and I published in the birkon for his wedding, <em><a href="http://opensiddur.org/?p=25938">Siman l'Vanim</a></em> (Dimus Parrhesia Press 2019). --Aharon Varady
+The English translation here follows the translation provided in the article "<a href="https://en.wikipedia.org/wiki/Kuando_el_rey_Nimrod">Kuando el rey Nimrod</a>" on Wikipedia.
+(There, the translation was initially offered in 2009 by the user 'Gorgongnu' and improved by subsequent editors such as <a href="https://en.wikipedia.org/wiki/User:Tkandell">Archaeogenetics</a> ([kandell].)
+Honi Sanders and I published this translation along with the romanized Ladino in the birkon for his wedding, <em><a href="http://opensiddur.org/?p=25938">Siman l'Vanim</a></em> (Dimus Parrhesia Press 2019). --Aharon Varady

 <h3>Source(s)</h3>